Objects as Extreme Points

 The details of $EIoU$ loss is shown in Algorithm \ref{alg:EIoU_forward}. $EIoU$ loss has the following properties:

-\begin{enumerate} \item $EIoU$ loss is invariant to scale changes. \item The value range of $EIoU$ loss is $[0,+\infty)$.
+\begin{enumerate} \item $EIoU$ loss is invariant to scale changes. \item The value range of $EIoU$ loss is $[0,8]$.
 Its value will become 0 only when the two groups of extreme points completely coincide; otherwise, it will be positive.
-Consequently, $EIoU$ loss can optimize any two groups of extreme points.
-The proofs are in the supplement file. \end{enumerate}
+Consequently, $EIoU$ loss can optimize any two groups of extreme points. \end{enumerate}